 He's So Fine

-But he had no smarts left, which was what happened when you hadn’t had a good night sleep in far too long — your brain wandered into areas it shouldn’t.
+But he had no smarts left, which was what happened when you hadn’t had a good night’s sleep in far too long—your brain wandered into areas it shouldn’t.

 Sex being one of those areas.

-That’s what he and his two partners and best friends did — they hired out themselves and their fifty foot Wright Sport boat, chartering deep sea fishing, whale watching, scuba diving … if it could be done, they did it.
-Sam was their financial guy and boat builder.
+That’s what Cole and his two partners and best friends did—they hired out themselves and their fifty-foot Wright Sport boat, chartering deep-sea fishing, whale watching, scuba diving…if it could be done, they did it.
+Sam was their financial guy and boatbuilder.
 Tanner was their scuba diving instructor and communications expert.
-Cole was the captain, chief navigator, mechanic, and – lucky him — the face of Lucky Harbor Charters, mostly because neither Sam nor Tanner were exactly service-oriented people.
+Cole was the captain, chief navigator, mechanic, and—lucky him—the face of Lucky Harbor Charters, mostly because neither Sam nor Tanner was exactly a service-oriented person.

-Cole could fix it.
-There was little he couldn’t fix, but as he got down to it, a harsh wind slapped him in the face, threatening his balance.
+Cole could fix it—there was little he couldn’t fix.
+But as he got down to it, a harsh wind slapped him in the face, threatening his balance.
 He kicked off the dock so that he was balanced entirely on the edge of the stern.
-Still not for the faint of heart, but after seven years on an oil rig and two more running Lucky Harbor Charters, Cole felt more at ease on the water than just about anywhere else.
+Still not a position for the faint of heart, but after five years on oil rigs and two more running Lucky Harbor Charters, Cole felt more at ease on the water than just about anywhere else.

 Just as they connected, there was a sizzle and a flash, and he jerked, losing his footing.
 The next thing he knew, he was airborne, weightless for a single heartbeat…

 And then he hit the icy water, plunging deep, the contact stealing the air from his lungs.
 Stunned, he fought the swells, his heavy clothes, himself, eyes open as he searched for the flames that surely went along with the explosion.